 For the group in total, the course will start on Friday 7/2/2020 with an introduction of the subject matter, followed by an exercise to define it.
 After this bilateral bargaining will be practiced and debriefed.
 The second Friday afternoon will focus on strategy and tactics, skills and styles, culture and conflict, interest and emotion.
 At the third Friday afternoon multilateral negotiation (UN) will be practiced as a preparation for The Hague Peace Conference Simulation on Saturday.
 The Friday after The Peace Conference will be the concluding session for this part of the course, in which both the UN multilateral and the peace conference will be discussed, debriefed and analysed.
 This includes a film of a real diplomatic negotiation process.

-On Monday 9/3 the written exam will take place.
+On Friday 6/3 the written exam will take place from 2-5pm.

 Friday 13/3 the group will now practice the learnings in the context of EU negotiations.
 In this simulation the member states of the EU need to decide on a blue-card directive.
 The simulation will again be discussed, debriefed and analysed.